ashwin1910/Atithi-Deva-Bhava/README.md

 # Who am I?
 Hey man this is Ashwin Shrivastava!
-Dont get fooled by this page, I am not a coder and ironically I have spent most of my time in college learning programming languages and finding their application.
+Dont get fooled by this git-page, I am not a coder.
+Ironically I have spent most of my time in college learning programming languages and finding their application.
 Anyways, I have somehow mastered this thing called data extraction and ultimately ended up doing projects on the same.

 ## I have done some good scraping projects.
 (Yeah I am good at that)
 Starting from zero because python said so-